- China Tours +

 Overall, hopefully the impression you now have is that, with careful planning and good assistance, it is certainly possible to enjoy touring China using a wheelchair.

-Lynne and Andy Buddin are three-time China Highlights customers with plenty of experience traveling around China.
-Lynne gives her frank assessment of disabled persons' travel prospects in China after their trip in 2015...
+Lynne and Andy Buddin are now [in 2019] six-time China Highlights customers with plenty of experience traveling around China.
+Lynne gives her frank assessment of disabled persons' travel prospects in China after their trip in 2015, but first a 2018 update...

 I was hoping to write a positive article about disabled people visiting China, as I am a “glass half full” sort of girl, but also get told I can be too honest for my own good.
 Both my husband and I have 16 years’ experience taking disabled people to places and activities in the UK.